Not so long ago, it was the local fire service’s role to issue certificates to businesses that complied with fire safety practices.

 - Fire doors were either missing or jammed open.

-- The fire exits were blocked and the fire escape routes were cluttered with combustible obstacles, such as furniture.
+- The fire exits were blocked, and combustible items, such as furniture, obstructed the fire escape routes.

 - A fire extinguisher in the hallway had not been inspected for 25 years.